OWASP/ASVS/5.0/en/0x50-V50-Web-Frontend-Security.md

 ## V50.4 Cross-Site Script Inclusion

+Disable JSONP functionality and prevent Cross-Site Script Inclusion (XSSI) attacks.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |
 | **50.4.1** | [ADDED] Verify that JSONP functionality is not enabled anywhere across the application to avoid Cross-Site Script Inclusion (XSSI) attacks. | ✓ | ✓ | ✓ | |
 | **50.4.2** | [ADDED] Verify that data requiring authorization is not included in script resource responses, like JavaScript files, to prevent Cross-Site Script Inclusion (XSSI) attacks. | ✓ | ✓ | ✓ | |

 ## V50.5 Unintended Content Interpretation

+Implement security controls to ensure content is rendered in the correct context (e.g., using Sec-Fetch headers, CSP sandbox, Content-Disposition) and use context-aware methods for handling untrusted data.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |